scala/docs.scala-lang/overviews/scaladoc/for-library-authors.md

 For explicit comment inheritance, use the `@inheritdoc` tag.

-## Markdown style formatting
+## Markup

-It is still possible to embed HTML tags in Scaladoc (like with Javadoc), but not necessary most of the time as Markdown styles may be used instead.
+It is still possible to embed HTML tags in Scaladoc (like with Javadoc), but not necessary most of the time as markup may be used instead.

-Some of the standard Markdown formatting available:
+Some of the standard markup available:

     `monospace`
     ''italic text''